Joins of normal matrices, their spectrum, and applications: Joins of normal matrices with constant row sums

 Here $F\one_{k_1}$ is the one dimensional vector space generated by $\one_{k_1}$ and $W_1$ is the set of all vectors $(x_1, x_2, \ldots, x_{k_1}) \in F^{k_1}$ such that $ \sum_{i=1}^{k_1} x_i =0$.
 We can check that each component of this decomposition is stable under $A_1$ for any semimagic square $A_1$.
 Now suppose that $A$ is the join of $d$ semimagic squares $A_i$ of sizes $k_i \times k_i$ as defined in equation \ref{eq:def of join}.
 We assume that further that $k_i$ is invertible in the field $F$.
 Let $W_i$ be the decomposition

 We see that for $1 \leq i \leq d$

 is an $A$-stable subpsace of $F^{k_i}$.
 By the same proof as explained in Theorem \ref{thm:join_spectrum}, we can see that

 We also note that the set of all such $A$ with coefficients in any ring $R$ has the structure of a ring (the case $d=1$ was considered in \cite{[semimagic]}).
-In a separate paper in preparation (see \cite{[joint_group_ring]}), we will describe the structure of this ring and derive Equation \ref{eq:generalization} as a direct consequence.
-We show, in particular, that the map $A \mapsto \bar{A}$ is a ring homomorphism. \end{rem}
+By the same method described in the proof of \cite[Theorem 3.16]{[joint_group_ring]}, we could describe the structure of this ring and derive Equation \ref{eq:generalization} as a direct consequence.
+We could show, in particular, that the map $A \mapsto \bar{A}$ is a ring homomorphism. \end{rem}